 The British Council strategically aligns its work to the long-term international priorities of the UK.
 We support the broad long-term international policy interests and priorities of the Foreign and Commonwealth Office, other relevant UK government departments and the devolved governments in Scotland, Wales and Northern Ireland.

-How and when do we communicate with the UK and devolved governments
+Communicating with the UK and devolved governments

 How we avoid conflicts of interest between policy support and programme delivery

-This guidance is designed to eliminate any conflict of interest or unfair advantage that the British Council may derive from its policy support work for the UK Government if it bids for UK Government funding opportunities in education, society and the arts.
+This guidance is designed to eliminate any conflict of interest or unfair advantage that the British Council may derive from its policy support work for the UK government if it bids for government-funded opportunities in education, society and the arts.

 The guidance is for use by British Council staff and also has implications for UK government officials we engage with in the course of our work.